wikimedia-gadgets/mock-mediawiki/README.md

 Honest MediaWiki JS interface mocking in Node.js.

 No unnecessary changes to the original source files.
 Directly copied from MediaWiki core with [bare minimum modifications](https://github.com/wikimedia-gadgets/mock-mediawiki/blob/main/PATCHES.md).
-Currently includes mw.config, mw.util, mw.Title, mw.Api, mw.user, mw.hook, mw.html, mw.Uri, mw.storage, mw.language, mw.template, and mw.Message. jQuery is also included from [its npm package](https://www.npmjs.com/package/jquery).
+Currently includes mw.config, mw.util, mw.Title, mw.Api, mw.user, mw.hook, mw.html, mw.Uri, mw.storage, mw.language, mw.template, mw.Message and mw.jqueryMsg. jQuery is also included from [its npm package](https://www.npmjs.com/package/jquery).

 To stay true to the original source, `mw` and `$` are made available as globals, rather than exported from the module.